Cadence (cycling)

 In cycling, cadence is a measure of rotational speed of the crank, expressed in units of revolutions per minute (r/min or rpm).
 In other words, it is the pedalling rate at which a cyclist is turning the pedals.
-Cadence is directly proportional to wheel speed, but is a distinct measurement and changes with gearing.
-In other words, the gearing changes the ratio of the crank's rotational speed (cadence) to that of the drive wheel's rotational speed.
+Cadence is related to wheel speed, but it is a separate measurement.
+The same cadence can produce different speeds and power outputs depending on the selected gear.
+For example, pedalling at 80 rpm in a high gear would produce more speed but it requires more force being pushed down on the pedals compared to doing 80 rpm in a low gear.
+Cyclists monitor their cadence to help stay within a target cadence range, which is commonly a high cadence with lower gears to help reduce joint stress, improve pedalling efficiency and to help sustain longer rides.

 Typical cadence

 Cyclists typically have a cadence at which they feel most comfortable, and on bicycles with many gears it is possible to maintain a preferred cadence at a wide range of speeds.